Mont-Albert, Quebec: Geography

+Communities

 The only population centre within the territory is Cap-Seize, located 14 km south of Sainte-Anne-des-Monts along Quebec Route 299.
 It was established circa 1940 as a forestry centre and named after the nearby Cap-Seize Creek, a tributary of the Sainte-Anne River.
 While the name literally means "Cape Sixteen", it is actually a transformation of the English word "capsize", the creek's original name.
 A post office operated there from 1946 to 1969.

 The ghost town of Saint-Octave-de-l'Avenir is about 18 km south-southeast of Cap-Chat, at an altitude of 380 m.
 It was formed in 1932 as part of the Vautrin Settlement Plan to encourage colonization of Gaspésie's interior and intended to bring relief during the Great Depression of the 1930s.
 The settlement was named after founding priest Louis-Octave Caron (1879–1942) and a hopeful outlook of the future (avenir is French for "future").
 It grew to 1200 residents in 1937 but then declined until it was abandoned in 1971.
 Only summer camps remain.